Admissions

 • Submission of Graduate Record Exam (GRE) scores are not required.

 • A copy of the official transcript from each university-level school attended by the applicant (uploaded into the application).
-It is suggested that foreign applicants have their transcript grades evaluated by a credential evaluation service.
+It is required that foreign applicants have their transcript grades evaluated by a credential evaluation service.

 • Three (3) current letters of reference from faculty or others who can address your potential for success in the doctoral program.